Skip to main content

 • Sequence: 1

-Step 4: Create a Permission Set
+Step 4: Configure the Permission Set

-• Go to Setup → Permission Sets
+1. Go to Setup → Permission Sets.

 Step 5: Create a Named Credential